CambridgeMonorail/react-weapons-of-choice/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any changes.
+For detailed guidelines on how to contribute, see [Contributing](./docs/CONTRIBUTING.md).

 ## License